SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 20 November, 2025 at 23:35:11
+# Last Refreshed - 21 November, 2025 at 23:34:34
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>🌥️ Zwift - Race: Brompton World Champs || Range 2 (E) on Greater London Flat in London</b>
+<b>☁️ Chilly but sunny Afternoon Ride</b>

-which happened on 19 November, 2025 at 18:14:17
+which happened on 21 November, 2025 at 13:52:16

-Which is 0 years, 0 months, 1 days, 5 hours and 20 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 9 hours and 42 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/16507689737
+You can see it here https://www.strava.com/activities/16524788773

 ## Number of Rides
 How many rides have I done each year?